-Inside the render functionality of centos-art.sh script, the input format is always XML (e.g., SVG, XHTML, Docbook), the translation files are always portable objects (e.g., PO) and the output format depends on the input file provided (e.g., when the input format is a SVG file, the base output is a PNG file; when the input format is XHTML the base output is an XHTML file; when the input format is a Docbook file the base output might be either HTML, RTF, PS or PDF).
+The base-rendition consist on producing different output formats in different languages from one single input format.
+This is, one input file produces one output file.
+Inside the render functionality of centos-art.sh script, the input format is always an XML file (e.g., SVG, XHTML, Docbook) and the output format depends on the input file provided.

+For example, when the input format is a SVG file, the base output is a PNG file; when the input format is XHTML the base output is an XHTML file; when the input format is a Docbook file the base output is an XHTML file.